xixilive/midpay/README.md

 # Midpay

-A Rack Middleware for E-Commerce Payment Base-Strategy;
+A Rack Middleware for E-Commerce Payment Base-Strategy

 ## Installation